 Shortly after graduation, he was then assigned to B Company, 1st Ranger Battalion, 75th Ranger Regiment.
 While at the Ranger Regiment, Mr. Williams went on four combat deployments to Iraq and Afghanistan.
-He participated in over 100 combat missions, including the initial invasion of Iraq, the rescue of POW Jessica Lynch, and the capture of dozens of terrorists.
-He also knew and served with CPL Pat Tillman, the former NFL legend with the Arizona Cardinals who sacrificed his life for his country while with the 75th Ranger Regiment.
-Mickey also obtained his Ranger Tab, Combat Infantry Badge, Air Assault Badge and Expert Infantry Badge.
-He operated closely with SOCOM forces such as the Navy SEALs, Green Berets, Air Force Pararescue (PJ), and Delta Force.
-Mickey’s unique experiences has given him a special insight and understanding of military service members and problems they face overseas both from the enemy and the legal system.
-Most importantly for his clients, however, Mickey’s experiences as a legitimate warfighter gives him the mental edge over opponents whose toughest days were spent in the Tactical Operations Center (TOC) pushing pencils and drinking bad coffee.
+He participated in over 100 combat missions to include the initial invasion of Iraq, the rescue of POW Jessica Lynch, and the capture of dozens of terrorists.
+He also knew and served with CPL Pat Tillman the former NFL legend who sacrificed his life for his country while at the 75th Ranger Regiment.
+Additionally, Mr. Williams obtained his Ranger Tab, Combat Infantry Badge, Air Assault Badge, and Expert Infantry Badge.
+He has operated closely with SOCOM forces such as the Navy SEALs, Green Berets, Air Force Pararescue (PJ), and Delta Force.
+This unique experience has given Mr. Williams a special insight and understanding of Military Service Members and the problems they face overseas both from the enemy and the legal system.
+More importantly, however, it gives him a mental edge over his opponents whose toughest days were spent in Tactical Operations Centers (TOC) pushing pencils and drinking bad coffee.

-In 2006, Mickey ended his enlisted career and attended the University of Oregon where he earned his bachelor’s degree.
-Following college, Mr. Williams attended the Willamette University College of Law (2010-2013).
-Mickey excelled in law school and became a licensed member of the Oregon State Bar in 2013.
-Mickey’s evidence professor and a former Marine, Dr. Jefferey Standen, advised the JAG Corps that Mickey “has a natural ability to advocate and speak persuasively that sets him apart from his peers.
+In 2006, Mr. Williams ended his enlisted career and attended the University of Oregon where he earned his bachelor’s degree.
+Following college, Mr. Williams attended the Willamette University College of Law where he excelled.
+In commenting on Mr. Williams’s abilities, one his professor stated: “He has a natural ability to advocate and speak persuasively that sets him apart from his peers.
 And, maybe it’s because of his Ranger training, he was the only student who could look me in the eye.”
 He became a member of the Oregon State Bar in 2013.

-Mr. Mickey Williams started his military career as an E-1, Private.
-He conquered every challenge the Army threw at him.
-Mickey has served his country honorably, and continues to do so by defending those who cannot defend themselves.
+Mickey Williams began his military career as an E-1, Private.
+He conquered every challenge the Army through at him.
+He has served his country honorably, and now wants to continue to do so by defending those who cannot defend themselves.
 Mickey Williams is the Service Member’s Attorney.

 **licensed to practice in ALL MILITARY COURTS and Member of the State Bar of Oregon.